platformio/platformio-core/docs/installation.rst

 a) Python Package Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The latest stable version of PlatformIO may be installed/upgraded via
+The latest stable version of PlatformIO may be installed or upgraded via
 `pip <https://pip.pypa.io>`_ as follows:

 .. code-block:: bash

-    # update dependent packages to the latest versions
-    pip install -U pip setuptools

-    # install/upgrade the latest version of PlatformIO
     pip install -U platformio

 Note that you may run into permissions issues running these commands.
 You have
 a few options here:

 * Run with ``sudo`` to install PlatformIO and dependencies globally
-* Specify the `pip install --user <https://pip.pypa.io/en/stable/user_guide.html#user-installs>`_
-  option to install local to your user
 * Run the command in a `virtualenv <https://virtualenv.pypa.io>`_ local to a
   specific project working set.